One file. Every stakeholder. Any PV system.

 Portable by design

-One .derpass.json file carries the complete asset record through ownership changes, grid operator handovers, and installer switches.
+One .derpass file carries the complete asset record through ownership changes, grid operator handovers, and installer switches.

 Open standard